 The WPGSA is just one of five GSAs in the North American Subbasin.
 The five GSAs (West Placer, Sacramento, South Sutter, Sutter County, and Recreation District 1001) have agreed to work together and prepare one GSP for the entire Subbasin.

 A GSP is the plan developed by a groundwater sustainability agency (GSA) that provides for sustainably managed groundwater that meets the requirements of the state’s new groundwater laws.
 GSAs in high- and medium-priority groundwater basins are required to submit a GSP to the California Department of Water Resources (DWR).
 The plan must outline how the GSA will implement, manage and measure specific actions for the health and viability of the basins.
 DWR will evaluate the GSP and provide the GSA with an assessment of the plan and any necessary recommendations every two years following its establishment.

 Subbasins deemed to be in critical overdraft are required to complete and begin implementation of their GSP by January 31, 2020.
 Subbasins that are not in critical overdraft, such as the North American Subbasin, shall complete and begin implementation by January 31, 2022.

-Data collected over many years indicates the North American groundwater subbasin is in good health.
+Data collected over many years indicates the North American Subbasin is in good health.
 The basin is sustainably managed by several agencies and data shows groundwater levels have increased over time due to regional conjunctive use efforts.
-The recent drought, however, has reduced some groundwater levels because lower precipitation has resulted in reduced recharge to the groundwater basin.
-In similar droughts situations of years past, the groundwater levels have returned to normal levels over time.
+The recent drought, however, reduced some groundwater levels because lower precipitation resulted in reduced recharge to the groundwater basin.
+In similar drought situations of years past, the groundwater levels have returned to normal levels over time.